kmkingdon/collaborating-kyle-and-kevin/readme.md

 ### Task 6: Kevin
 You should create a new CSS file.
 Link to it from one of your HTML files.

+### Task 7: Kyle
+You should create a new HTML file.
+Link to it from index.html

 ### Task 8: Kevin
 You should edit an HTML file.
 Add a paragraph about something you like.